Detecting null patterns in tensor data

 \section{Chisels}

-The definition of null pattern given in the previous section is too broad to be practicable.
+The definition of sparsity pattern given in the previous section is too broad to be practicable.
 It includes, for example, all higher-dimensional analogues of Latin square configurations.
-We focus our attention on natural families of null patterns that are located on or near the intersection of hyperplanes.
+We focus our attention on families of sparsity patterns that are located on or near the intersection of hyperplanes.
 For this, we introduce a device we call a \textit{chisel}, which is an $m\times \ell$ matrix

 with entries in $\mathbb{K}$.
-The integer $\ell$ corresponds to the valence of the tensors upon which the chisel is deployed, and $m$ corresponds to the number of planes involved in the linear null pattern.
+The integer $\ell$ corresponds to the valence of the tensors upon which the chisel is deployed, and $m$ corresponds to the number of planes involved in the sparsity pattern.
 Each pair $(\ch,\delta)$, where $\ch$ is a chisel and